You’ll Get More Muscle for Your Money With These 10 Cheap High-Protein Foods

 While there are some inexpensive animal-based proteins out there (we’ll get to those), these plant-based proteins are great for anyone who follows a diet free of all animal products.

 Beans are the most commonly talked about protein-rich plant-based alternative.
 At about 39 grams of protein per cup, black beans are one of the most protein-dense foods you can eat that is free of animal products.
 For comparison’s sake, a cup of chopped or diced chicken breast has 43 grams of protein.

 But it’s not just black beans!
-Kidney beans, green beans, green peas, soybeans, chickpeas, lima beans, pinto beans, black eyed peas — the list goes on and on, and they’re all rich in protein and incredibly low in cost.
+Kidney beans, green beans, green peas, chickpeas, lima beans, pinto beans, black eyed peas — the list goes on and on, and they’re all rich in protein and incredibly low in cost.